 - Flagler, Colorado

 110 miles east of Denver is where Flagler, Colorado has allotted 480 of free acreage for businesses to set up shop.
 The amount of land with Flagler, Colorado’s free land program you can receive will depend on the number of jobs the business will create for this small town of approximately 650 people.
 This is a perfect opportunity to set up a homesteading business for cheap.
+In fact, regular people like Paola Gonzales can rise to fame like Shannon Hayes with the right tools.

 - Muskegon, Michigan